 Thank God It's Christmas

-Recorded in 1984, Queen's holiday hit Thank God It's Christmas was written by Roger Taylor.
+Recorded in 1984, Queen's holiday hit Thank God It's Christmas was written by Roger Taylor, the band's drummer and occasional vocalist.
 The song speaks to how Christmas brings joy despite any hardships endured during the rest of the year.
 With a rock ballad style, it's sure to give you all the feels this Christmas.

 Rocker Stevie Nicks lends her unique voice to a classic Christmas carol in her rendition of Silent Night.
 While the tone of the song stays true to the original carol, Stevie changes up the vocal arrangement just enough to make it a memorable rock song for the holidays.
 This cover was released on the 1987 holiday album A Very Special Christmas, which features famous Christmas songs sung by a variety of popular artists from that time.